Australian Property

 Rents - Houses v Units

-Once again, please note the graphs below show ‘price changes’ not actual pricing [ eg – even though Perth looks to be ‘on top’ this means it’s increasing faster than other locations, not that it’s more expensive.]
-Overall rents look to be stabilising, with very minimal change over the past couple of months.
-Interestingly, Darwin is experiencing a bit of a spike for houses and units.
+Once again, please note the graphs below show ‘price changes’ not actual pricing [ eg – even though Darwin looks to be ‘on top’ this means it’s increasing faster than other locations, not that it’s more expensive.]
+Overall rents look to be stabilising.
+As we edge towards the end of the year, we definitely have a trend of stabilisation or very minimal change in the levels of rental returns.
+If we can start to make a dent on supply, rents could relax further however this isn't expected to occur in the short term.

 Vacancy Rate